tiger413/ARISNet/README.md

 ### Introduction

 The Airport Fine-Grained Birds Dataset (AFBirds) consists of 6,015 images (1920 × 1080) of 8 common airport bird species, including crow, egret, gull, goose, crane, heron, stork and duck.
-All images are captured from ground-to-air perspectives.
+To the best of our knowledge, AFBirds is the first bird detection dataset captured from unique ground-to-air perspectives with fine-grained species-level annotations, establishing a new benchmark for operational bird strike prevention in airport environments.

 <p align="center">
   <img src="assets/Dataset.png" height="380">